UCI-CARL/CARLsim4/README.md

 ## Prerequisites

-CARLsim 4 comes with the following requirements:
+CARLsim 5 comes with the following requirements:
-- (Windows) Microsoft Visual Studio 2015 or higher.
 - (optional) CMake 3.0 or higher in case you want to build it using CMake.
 - (optional) CUDA Toolkit 6.0 or higher.
 For platform-specific CUDA installation instructions, please navigate to the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-zone).